graysam/bootbox-mcu-fw/README.md

 - ADAU1701: I2C for control (future): `SDA -> GPIO21`, `SCL -> GPIO22`.
 SPI/I2S for audio as needed by your module (not yet used here).

 ## Libraries
-- ESPAsyncWebServer, AsyncTCP, ArduinoJson, LittleFS, Preferences (ESP32 core).
+- ESPAsyncWebServer, AsyncTCP, ArduinoJson, LittleFS, Preferences (Arduino core).
 Install via Boards Manager/Library Manager.

 ## Notes
 - Tuning: adjust PID gains in UI.
 Setpoints default to 45/55°C. Replace `adcToTempC()` with your NTC curve.